-Current laws: 1993 (social insurance), implemented in 1994; 2002 (parental leave); and 2011 (health care).
+Current laws: 1993 (social insurance), implemented in 1994; 2002 (parental leave); 2011 (health care); and 2011 (labor code).

-All employees residing in Colombia, including pensioners, students, apprentices; and unemployed persons.
+Employees residing in Colombia, including pensioners, students, apprentices, and unemployed persons.

 Coverage is being gradually extended to all citizens, regardless of the individual's ability to contribute.